 TurkMSIC is founded in 1952 as an independent, non-political and non-profit organization.
 It has 82 local committees throughout the country and this number is increasing day by day.
 As one of the founder committees of TurkMSIC, we are aware of our potential and we aim to gain more prestige and reach further with the efforts of all our standing committees.

-In summary we tried to reach the point of basics in the city and our program!
-Istanbul Faculty of Medicine is a member of TurkMSIC for tens of years and our experience on exchanges will lead us to enjoy the city with people for a month together.
+Istanbul Faculty of Medicine is a member of TurkMSIC for tens of years and our experience on exchanges will lead us to enjoy the city with beautiful people around the entire world for a whole month together.

 For more information about Istanbul University: Click here

 Istanbul Faculty of Medicine is the first faculty of medicine established in Turkey.
 Since it is located in a central district and it is accessible by many means of transportation, it has a dense and dynamic system.
 It offers service to patients on every hour of every day and that is the main reason why it has the most suitable environment for medical students to integrate their theorical knowledge with practice.
 Our faculty is also known for supportive educational packages like problem based education, skill practice, live anatomy lectures in which the students have a chance to perceive what is beyond such an enormous scientific discipline like medicine.